-Maximum allowable concentration shall mean the maximum permissible amount of a pollutant in a waste_stream; expressed in units of mass per unit volume, such as milligrams per liter (mg/l).
+Maximum allowable concentration shall mean the maximum permissible amount of a pollutant in a waste\stream; expressed in units of mass per unit volume, such as milligrams per liter (mg/l).

-796 Measurement shall mean the ability of an analytical method or protocol to quantify and identify the presence of a substance, flow, or-or volume.
-798 Medical wastes shall mean any solid waste or liquid that wastes or liquids which may present a threat of infection to humans, 800 such as, but not limited to, isolation wastes, infectious agents, human blood and blood products, pathological wastes, sharps, body 802 parts, contaminated bedding, surgical wastes, potentially contaminated laboratory wastes, and dialysis wastes.
-804 Monthly average shall mean the sum of all daily discharges measured during a calendar month, divided by the number of daily 806 discharges measured during that calendar month.
-National Categorical Pretreatment Standard refers to 808 categorical pretreatment standards.
-National Pollution Discharge Elimination System (NPDES) 810 permit shall mean a permit issued to a POTW pursuant to Sections sections 307, 318, 402, and and 405 of the Act (Title 33 USC, 812 Section 1342) for the discharge of pollutants from point sources into 814 navigable waters, contiguous zones, and-and oceans.
-National Prohibited Discharge Standard or prohibited discharge standard shall mean any regulation developed under the 816 authority of Section section 307(b) of the Act, and 40 CFR § 403.5, and F.A.C. ch. rule 62-625.400, F.A.C., that which absolutely 818 prohibits the discharge of certain substances.
-820 Natural outlet shall mean any outlet into a watercourse, pond, ditch, lake, or-or other body of surface or ground water.
-822 New source shall mean any building, structure, facility, or installation from which there is (or may be) a discharge of pollutants, the construction of which commenced after the 824 publication of proposed pretreatment standards under-Section section 307(c) of the Act or that which will be applicable to a source 826 if such standards are thereafter promulgated in accordance with that 828 section, provided that: The building, structure, facility, or installation is constructed at a site at which no other source is located:-or 830 The building, structure, facility, or installation totally replaces the process or production equipment that causes the 832 discharge of pollutants at an existing source; or 834 The production or wastewater generating processes of the building, structure, facility, or installation are substantially independent of an existing source at the same site.
-In determining whether these are substantially independent, factors such as the extent to which the new facility is integrated with the existing plant and, and the extent to which the new facility is engaged in the same general type of activity as the existing source should, should be considered; or
+Measurement shall mean the ability of an analytical method or protocol to quantify and identify the presence of a substance, flow, or or volume.

+Medical wastes shall mean any solidwaste or liquid that wastes or liquids which may present a threat of infection to humans, such as, but not limited to, isolation wastes, infectious agents, human blood and blood products, pathological wastes, sharps, body parts, contaminated bedding, surgical wastes, potentially contaminated laboratory wastes, and dialysis wastes.

+Monthly average shall mean the sum of all daily discharges measured during a calendar month, divided by the number of daily discharges measured during that calendar month.

+National Categorical Pretreatment Standard refers to categorical pretreatment standards.

+National Pollution Discharge Elimination System (NPDES) permit shall mean a permit issued to a POTW pursuant to Sections sections 307, 318, 402, and and 405 of the Act (Title 33 USC, Section 1342) for the discharge of pollutants from point sources into navigable waters, contiguous zones, and and oceans.

+National Prohibited Discharge Standard or prohibited discharge standard shall mean any regulation developed under the authority of Section section 307(b) of the Act, and 40 CFR § 403.5, and F.A.C. ch. rule 62-625.400, F.A.C., that which absolutely prohibits the discharge of certain substances.

+Natural outlet shall mean any outlet into a watercourse, pond, ditch, lake, or-or other body of surface or ground water.

+New source shall mean any building, structure, facility, or installation from which there is (or may be) a discharge of pollutants, the construction of which commenced after the publication of proposed pretreatment standards under Section 307(c) of the Act or that which will be applicable to a source if such standards are thereafter promulgated in accordance with that section, provided that:

+(1) The building, structure, facility, or installation is constructed at a site at which no other source is located; or

+(2) The building, structure, facility, or installation totally replaces the process or production equipment that causes the discharge of pollutants at an existing source;-or

-- (4) Construction on a site at which an existing source is located results in a modification rather than a new source if the construction does not create a new building, structure, facility, or installation meeting the criteria of paragraphs (1), (2), or or (3) above but otherwise alters, replaces, or adds to existing process or production equipment. or - (5) Construction of a new source as defined under this paragraph has commenced if the owner or operator has: - a.
-Begun, or caused to begin, as part of a continuous on-site onsite construction program; or - b.
-Any placement, assembly, or installation of facilities or equipment; or - c.
-Significant site preparation work, work including clearing, excavation, or removal of existing buildings, structures, or facilities that which is necessary for the placement, assembly, or installation of new source facilities or equipment; or - d.
-Entered into a binding contractual obligation for the purchase of facilities or equipment that which are intended to be used in its operation within a reasonable time.
+(3) The production or wastewater generating processes of the building, structure, facility, or installation are substantially independent of an existing source at the same site.
+In determining whether these are substantially independent, factors such as the extent to which the new facility is integrated with the existing plant and, and the extent to which the new facility is engaged in the same general type of activity as the existing source should, should be considered.; or a.
+Begun, or caused to begin, as part of a continuouson-site-onsite construction program;-or b.
+Any placement, assembly, or installation of facilities or equipment; or c.
+Significant site preparationwork, work including clearing, excavation, or removal of existing buildings, structures, or facilitiesthat-which is necessary for the placement, assembly, or installation of new source facilities or equipment; or d.
+Entered into-a binding contractual obligation for the purchase of facilities or equipment that which are intended to be used in its operation within a reasonable time.
 Options to purchase or contracts that which can be terminated or modified without substantial loss, and contracts for feasibility, engineering, and design studies do not constitute a contractual obligation under this paragraph.